SierraChapman/note-taker/README.md

 ## Code Snippets

 The Express.js library was used to program the server to respond to various http requests.
-For example, the following code tells the server to listen for a request to delete a note and delete it by calling the `getNotes`, `deleteNote`, and `saveNotes` functions that I defined.
+For example, the following code tells the server to listen for a request to delete a note and deletes it by calling the `getNotes`, `deleteNote`, and `saveNotes` functions that I defined.

 ```javascript
 app.delete("/api/notes/:id", function(req, res) {